theanuraggupta/Portfolio-with-AngularJs/README.md

 # Url
-http://www.anuraggupta.in hosted in Amazon EC2 server
+http://www.anuraggupta.in hosted in Cloudfare using Github Pages

 # Technology Used
-HTML, SCSS, Bootstrap
+HTML, AngularJS, SCSS, Bootstrap

 # Screenshots